Use Advanced search for multiple words and phrases

 Wash-test with unwashed biodiesel -- left, after a violent 10-second shaking; right, biodiesel and water separated cleanly within minutes.
 The biodiesel will be cloudy, and the water can be milkier than this, but as long as it separates quickly and cleanly, it passes the test.

 This is the most useful all-round test, and it's very simple: Put 150 ml of unwashed biodiesel (settled for 12 hours or more, with the glycerine layer removed) in a half-litre glass jar or PET bottle.
-Add 150 ml of water, screw the lid on tight and shake it up and down violently for 10 seconds or more.
+Add 150 ml of water (at room temperature), screw the lid on tight and shake it up and down violently for 10 seconds.
 Then let it settle.
-The biodiesel should separate from the water in half an hour or less, with amber biodiesel on top and milky water below.
-This is quality fuel, a completed product with minimal contaminants.
-Wash it, dry it and use it with confidence.

-But if it turns into something that looks like mayonaisse and won't separate, or if it only separates very slowly, with a creamy white layer sandwiched between water and biodiesel, it's not quality fuel and your process needs improvement.
-Either you've used too much catalyst and made excess soap (better titration), or a poor conversion has left you with half-processed mono- and diglycerides, fuel contaminants that act as emulsifiers (better titration, try more methanol, better agitation, longer processing time, better temperature control), or it's both too much catalyst and poor conversion.
-See Emulsions.
+But if it turns into something that looks like mayonaisse and won't separate, or if it only separates very slowly, with a thick, creamy white layer sandwiched between the water and the biodiesel, it's not quality fuel and your process needs improvement.

 Also try the Methanol test, see below.